dottedmag/dottedmag.net/src/blog/libvirt-14-pcie-devices.md

 this is not going to work, such as PCI device plugged into PCIe->PCI bridge?

-Anyway, the option is available, and if used, the amount of PCIe slots in the QEMU machine won't not limited to 16 (it will instead be limited by the number of PCI bus numbers, as each PCI bridge uses one number, but that's a different story).
+Anyway, the option is available, and if used, the amount of PCIe slots in the QEMU machine won't be limited to 16 (it will instead be limited by the number of PCI bus numbers, as each PCI bridge uses one number, but that's a different story).